 “Revenue NSW is also offering a three-month amnesty period for landholders who may be unaware of their land tax liabilities to come forward and tell us about their landholdings without incurring any additional penalty on top of their existing liability,” Ms Wood said.

 Landowners are advised to contact a financial advisor for advice.
 Landowners can also update details of their properties via the land tax online portal and sign up to receive future notices of assessment via email.
 As part of this crackdown, more flexible payment options will be available.

-For further information, landowners can contact Revenue NSW via their website (www.revenue.nsw.gov.au) or on 1300 139 816.
+For further information, landowners can contact the Revenue NSW website or call 1300 139 816.
 The three-month amnesty will be up until 31 January 2020.